rootdrew27/twitch-clone/docs/Notes.md

 - Placing () around a folder name removes it from the path, while still allowing layouts to be used.

+- Placing [] around a folder name sets it as a dynamic parameter for the route.

 ## Server V.S.
 Client Components
 - Server: Rendered on server, immediately connects to Database, disallows interactivity, good for SEO, good for initial page load time